 Larry is a past president of the Alaska Society for Technology in Education and spent nine years as the Artistic Director for the Valley Performing Arts Community Theater in the Mat-Su Valley.
 When he’s not shooting video, he’s likely on his boat out of Whittier, hunting or riding his motorcycle.
 Learn more about his company at www.dvdtech.us

-Debbie Rinckey is the newest addition to the KD/PR Virtual team.
-She is president of Market Wise, a marketing consulting business that focuses on online marketing for all
+Debbie Rinckey is president of Market Wise, a marketing consulting business that focuses on online marketing for all

 size businesses.
 Debbie’s specialties include email marketing, strategic marketing and promotional planning, special events, social media, community relations and political campaign management.

-Debbie / Market Wise has more than 20 years of experience working as a marketing professional in Alaska, including owning her own company for 16 years.
-Debbie is also one of only two Constant Contact Authorized Leading Experts (ALEs) in the state of Alaska.
+Debbie has more than 20 years of experience working as a marketing professional in Alaska, including owning her own company for 16 years.
+Debbie also is a Solution Provider for Constant Contact and works as the executive director for Chugiak-Eagle River Chamber of Commerce.

 Debbie received her bachelor’s degree in Marketing/Advertising from Michigan State University in 1989.
 She has worked as the marketing director for several companies including Little Caesars Pizza, McDonald’s, Harry’s Restaurant, Anchorage School District, NeighborWorks Anchorage all as marketing director.
 Her Market Wise clients have included Vern Halter-Dream a Dream Dog Farm, ABC Traveltime, Mustang Hockey Association, State of Alaska Department of Highway Safety, Vern Halter for Mat-Su Borough Mayor and Shirley Cote’ for State House.